 A visualization of the impact of choosing a major on career paths for 15600 Williams alums.
 This is work with Hayley Brooks and Kaison Tanabe, using the CIRCOS software at its core.

-[In Progress] A new collection of artwork and mathematics research, with Owen Schuh, on shape and navigation.
+A new collection of artwork and mathematics research, with SF based artist Owen Schuh, on shape and navigation.
 Opening show in Berlin, spring 2015.

 A photograph portfolio of structure, color, and people, since 2005.